Differences between JDK, JRE and JVM

 - Runtime Instance Whenever you write a java command on the command prompt to run the java class, an instance of JVM is created.

-Before proceeding to the differences between JDK, JRE, and JVM, let us discuss them in brief first and interrelate with the image below being proposed.
+Before proceeding to the differences between JDK, JRE, and JVM, let us discuss them in brief first and interrelate them with the image below being proposed.

 Don’t get confused as we are going to discuss all of them one by one.